bevyengine/bevy/_release-content/release-notes/gltf_name_labels.md

 }.from_asset("my.gltf"));
 ```

-This can be enabled through:
+This can be enabled through any of the following (in increasing order of specificity):

 1. Enabling the new `gltf_named_subassets_default` feature on `bevy_gltf`.
 This is a temporary
    feature, and will be removed in Bevy 0.20 when this behavior becomes the default.